-1.1 Introduction
+1.1 INTRODUCTION

-Hastings District Council is no different to other councils around New Zealand in experiencing growth pressures from both residential and non-residential development.
-Council has determined that the funding of new assets or assets of increased capacity to meet demand created by new development should be recovered by way of development contributions from those benefiting from the infrastructure.
+Hastings District Council, like many other councils around New Zealand, is experiencing growth pressures from both residential and non-residential development.
+Council has determined that the funding of new assets or assets of increased capacity to meet demand created by new development should be predominantly recovered by way of development contributions from those benefiting from or necessitating the investment in the infrastructure.